httpie/cli/README.rst

                             make sure that the $TERM environment variable is set to "xterm-256color" or similar (e.g., via `export TERM =xterm-256color' in your ~/.bashrc).
-      --ignore-http-status  This flag tells HTTP to ignore the HTTP status code and exit with 0.
-By default, HTTPie exits with 0 only if no errors occur and the request is successful.
+      --check-status        By default, HTTPie exits with 0 when no network or other fatal errors occur.
+This flag instructs HTTPie to also check the HTTP status code and exit with an error if the status indicates one.
 When the server replies with a 4xx (Client Error) or 5xx (Server Error) status code, HTTPie exits with 4 or 5 respectively.
-If the response is 3xx (Redirect) and --allow-redirects isn't set, then the exit status is 3.
+If the response is a 3xx (Redirect) and --allow-redirects hasn't been set, then the exit status is 3.
+Also an error message is written to stderr if stdout is redirected.
       --auth AUTH, -a AUTH  username:password.
 If only the username is provided (-a username), HTTPie will prompt for the password.
       --auth-type {basic,digest}